-- Setting tasks which are open-ended and can have a variety of responses. - Setting tasks of increasing difficulty (not all children complete all tasks). - Using classroom assistants to support the work of individuals or groups of children. - > Supplying devices where needed for remote learning during school closures.
+- Setting tasks which are open-ended and can have a variety of responses. - Setting tasks of increasing difficulty (not all children complete all tasks). - Using classroom assistants to support the work of individuals or groups of children.

 Computing Curriculum Planning